getgauge/docs.gauge.org/installing.rst

           choco install gauge # New Installation
           choco upgrade gauge # Upgrade current installation

-      .. container:: toggle

       **Offline Installation**

       `Download the Gauge archive <https://gauge.org/get-started.html>`__.
 Extract it to a location and add it to system path.

-      .. container:: toggle

       **Nightly installation**

       Nightly releases are latest development snapshots of Gauge.
 They have the latest features being developed, but are unstable.

       `Download the Gauge archive <https://bintray.com/gauge/Gauge/Nightly/>`__.
 Extract it to a location and add it to system path.

-    .. tab:: macOS
+    .. group-tab:: macOS

       **Using HomeBrew**